Senseo XL 7810 Coffee Machine Review

 - It may take a little guesswork to get the “right” strength per amount of coffee

 I’m seeing, on average at the time of writing the Senseo XL going for under $200.
-I thought that was a tad on the high side until I discovered a few other similar listings that were even higher than that and the one distinguishing thing about one listing in particular was that it came in blue.
+I thought that was a tad on the high side until I discovered a few other similar listings that were even higher than that and the one distinguishing thing about one listing, in particular, was that it came in blue.
 And also pre-owned, which I discovered a few reviewers were happy with, nevertheless.
-So I had to chalk it up to other colors being hard to find, or this baby is highly sought after.
+So I had to chalk it up to other colors being hard to find, or this baby being highly sought after.